julelang/manual/src/api/types/any.md

 ```

 ::: info
-The example above, writtin in production mode.
+The example above is written in production mode.
 If you are writing non-production code, code might be needs some changes.
 :::

 ## Internal Data